 - the results of standard evaluations and other evaluations conducted and the interpretation of feedback;

 - planned improvements and/or the outcomes of enacted improvements; and

 - the ways in which improvements are reported to students.

 Staff Supervisors of teaching staff will:

-- In accordance with Human Resources Policy and Procedures Performance Planning and Review, initiate regular discussions with teaching staff for whom there is a supervisory responsibility regarding:
+- In accordance with the People Portfolio Policy and Procedures Performance Planning and Review, initiate regular discussions with teaching staff for whom there is a supervisory responsibility regarding:

 - evaluations of teaching and the interpretation of feedback; and

 - planned improvements and/or the outcomes of enacted improvements.

 - The University will ensure that information derived from individual evaluations of teaching is only used for the following purposes:

 - to assist staff members to develop and evaluate their teaching approaches and practices, by gaining feedback from students about their teaching practices, and the perceptions of students about aspects of the learning and teaching environment;